 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) administered through JCPH serves Johnson, Iowa, and Washington counties.
 The primary goal of this program is to improve the nutritional and health status of low income pregnant, postpartum and breastfeeding women, infants, and children up to five years of age.
 Program participants qualify by income and medical or nutritional risk.
-Areas that have shown improvement due to the impacted of WIC activities are:
+Areas that have shown improvement as a result of WIC activities are: